jesmaail/jesmaail.github.io/README.md

 # Personal page
+Making use of both the [Modern Resume Theme by @sproogen](https://github.com/sproogen/modern-resume-theme) and [Gradfolio Theme by @jitinnair1](https://github.com/jitinnair1/gradfolio).

+Both have been hacked together to make my own Franken-Theme.
-Making use of the [Modern Resume Theme by sproogen](https://github.com/sproogen/modern-resume-theme), with some overriding of page layout done with `-override.html` files in this repo as the source is being provided as a remote theme.
+- Some overriding of page layout done with `-override.html` files in this repo as the source is being provided as a remote theme.
+- Add Navbar so more than just the single page.
+- Merge the projects view from both and get info from `.md` files under `/projects`.

 ## Running Locally